 Will a cashless society happen?

-The Crown and Anchor bar in South London has decided to only accept card payment methods, instead of cash payments too.
+The Crown and Anchor bar in South London has decided to go down the route of cashless, instead of cash payments too.

 After another break-in at the Crown and Anchor bar in South London, Arber Rozhaja decided that he was fed up of cash being stolen from the bar and made the decision to only accept card payments.
 He claims that only around 10-13% of the bar’s total revenue came from cash payments and that this transition has not shown any negative signs to his business at all.

-This could mean that we are heading even closer towards a society that focuses only on using card payment and electronic payment methods.
+This could mean that we are heading even closer towards a society that focuses only on using card payment and electronic payment methods – narrowing down the cashless route normally taken.
 However, getting around a new trend can be difficult, and many people have argued that this is simply not possible.
 There are many homeless people in the UK, which would mean that they would not be able to pay for food from a store, as there is a high chance that they may not have a card to use.
 In addition to this point, some people choose not to use their card for security and privacy reasons.
 Although we have seen a decrease in ATM usage in Europe, studies have shown that a quarter of people would refuse to go cashless even though our technology is rapidly improving.
 It could certainly be concluded that cash payment will still be relevant for a long time, even if it means seeing a decrease in use.

 To read more about The Bar Where Your Cash Is Worthless, Click here.